 The Butcher's Hook

-It is always pleasantly busy on Fulham Road in front of the stadium around Chelsea matches.
+It is always pleasantly busy on Fulham Road in front of the stadium when Chelsea plays.
 The pubs are overflowing, programme booklets and scarves are being sold and people are busy buying or selling tickets.
 Practically opposite the main entrance to Stamford Bridge at number 477 is the pub 'The Butcher's Hook', a real Chelsea pub.
-Why is called that?
+Why it has that name?
 Well, this is the place where Chelsea FC was officially founded in 1905.
 A plaque in the pub reminds visitors of this special event.
 There are also beautiful historic photos of Stamford Bridge from long ago.
-Please note: The pub is only accessible to home supporters, something that is also strictly controlled.
+Please note: The pub is only accessible to home supporters.

 Old Shed Wall